A variational inference framework for inverse problems

 In general, matrices having banded or block-banded inverses are full matrices.
-Nonetheless, the inverse of a banded matrix may be referred to as \textit{band-dominated matrix} (Bickel and Lindner, 2012), since the entries of its inverse exponentially decay with the distance from the main diagonal (Demko \textit{et al.}, 1984, Theorem 2.4).
-This property can be generalized to block-banded matrices and the inverse of a block-banded matrix can be approximated by a block-banded matrix with the same sparsity structure, i.e. with zero blocks off the main block band (Wijewardhana and Codreanu, 2016).
-The blocks outside the $\ell$-block band of a symmetric positive definite matrix having an $\ell$-block-banded inverse are named \textit{nonsignificant} blocks and those in the $\ell$-block band are called \textit{significant} blocks.
-Theorem 3 of Asif and Moura (2005) states that nonsignificant blocks can be obtained from the significant ones.
+Nonetheless, the inverse of a banded matrix may be referred to as \textit{band-dominated matrix} \citep{bickel2012approximating}, since the entries of its inverse exponentially decay with the distance from the main diagonal \citep[Theorem 2.4]{demko1984decay}.
+This property can be generalized to block-banded matrices and the inverse of a block-banded matrix can be approximated by a block-banded matrix with the same sparsity structure, i.e. with zero blocks off the main block band \citep{wijewardhana2016bayesian}.
+The blocks outside the $\ell$-block band of a symmetric positive definite matrix having an $\ell$-block-banded inverse are called \textit{nonsignificant} blocks and those in the $\ell$-block band are called \textit{significant} blocks.
+Theorem 3 of \cite{asif2005block} states that nonsignificant blocks can be obtained from the significant ones.
 Then, a possible way to further speed-up algebra involving these matrices and reduce memory usage is to impose a block-banded structure to the precision matrix $\bOmega_{q(\bx)}$ and approximate $\Sigmaqx$ with a block-banded matrix having the same structure of $\bOmega_{q(\bx)}$.
 In this case only the significant blocks of the covariance matrix $\Sigmaqx$, which solely depend on the significant blocks of $\bOmega_{q(\bx)}$, need to be computed.

-\section{Biomedical Data Study}
+\section{Biomedical data study}

 This section demonstrates the use of variational inference for two-dimensional inverse problems motivated by a biomedical application.
 An illustration on a real dataset and on simulations that mimic the real data are provided.